10. IPv4 Multicast Sample Application

 The forwarding decision is taken based on information read from the input packet’s IPv4 header.

 The lookup method is the Four-byte Key (FBK) hash-based method.
-The lookup table is composed of pairs of destination IPv4 address (the FBK) and a port mask associated with that IPv4 address.
+The lookup table is composed of pairs of destination IPv4 addresses (the FBK) and a port mask associated with that IPv4 address.
 By default, the following IP addresses and their respective port masks are added:

 {RTE_IPV4(224,0,0,101), 0x1},